 Emotional Eating and Menopause - A Perfect Storm!

-In this blog today, I will be talking about the impact menopause can have on a woman with a history of emotional or binge eating disorder and how this time of life can be a perfect storm for some women.
+In this blog today, I will be talking about the impact menopause can have on a woman with a history of emotional or binge eating disorder and how this time of life can be a “perfect storm” for some women.

 Menopause can Trigger Binge Eating Disorder

-These can be triggers for a new or long-standing issue of emotional eating and binge eating:
+This list (not comprehensive) of life events can be triggers for a new or long-standing issue of emotional eating and binge eating:

 - Aging process

 - Children moving out (or moving back in)